TheWolverine - Report Card: Grading Michigan Wolverines Football In A Loss To Wisconsin

 Michigan Football Rushing Defense: F-

 The Michigan front couldn't set the edge, and the Badgers had a field day exploiting it.
-Fullbacks, freshman running backs, wide receivers on jet sweeps ... they all combined for a whopping 341 yards rushing, including chunk runs of 43, 30 and 23 yards and several more of 10-plus.
+Fullbacks, freshman running backs, wide receivers on jet sweeps ... they all combined for a whopping five touchdowns and 341 yards rushing, including chunk runs of 43, 30 and 23 yards, plus several more of 10-plus.
 Frosh Jalen Berger stepped up with 87 yards on 15 carries, but anyone could have run through the holes the line created.

-U-M's linebackers continued to struggle against the run, getting little help from a d-line on roller skates.
+U-M's linebackers continued to struggle against the run, getting little help from a defensive line on roller skates.
+The Badgers averaged 6.7 yards per carry overall … on 51 attempts.
+U-M totaled just two tackles for loss.

 Michigan Football Passing Defense: C-

-Redshirt sophomore Vincent Gray had a decent bounceback performance when the Badgers tried to pick on him – he'd had a tough few weeks — and Wisconsin quarterback Graham Mertz also had two or three balls dropped in a 12-for-22, 27-yard, two-touchdown performance.
+Redshirt sophomore Vincent Gray had a decent bounceback performance when the Badgers tried to pick on him — he's had a tough few weeks — and Wisconsin quarterback Graham Mertz also had two or three balls dropped in a 12-for-22, 127-yard, two-touchdown passing performance.
 He and his teammates could have thrown 15 times less and still won the way they were moving the ball on the ground.

 The Badgers averaged 10.6 yards per completion and had three plays of 18 or more yards through the air.